 Budgeting is an important part of securing your financial future.
 While the word “budget” often has a negative connotation, in reality, it’s a positive.
-At Key Credit Repair, we’ve found our clients who set up a way to effectively manage their money are able to pay their debt down and not feel financially strapped.
+At Key Credit Repair, we’ve found our clients who set up a way to effectively manage their personal finances are able to pay their debt down and not feel financially strapped.

 1. Start with the Essentials First